 The consolidated financial statements and the financial statements of Vontobel Holding AG and the subsidiaries are audited by Ernst & Young.
 The external auditor of Vontobel Holding AG is elected for a period of one year at the Annual General Meeting.
 Ernst & Young was elected as auditor for the first time when Vontobel Holding AG was established in 1983.
 The auditor in charge is Patrick Schwaller, who has held this function since the financial year 2012.
 The holder of this office changes every seven years, in accordance with banking legislation.
-The role of statutory auditor was performed by Marco Amato from 2014 to 2015 and has been performed by Stefan Lutz since 2016.
+The role of statutory auditor was performed by Stefan Lutz from the financial year 2016 up to and including December 31, 2018.